YSZhuoyang/go-dispatcher/README.md

                       |   pool  |
                       -----------

-A dispatcher internally maintains a worker pool and runs a job dispatching loop allocating new jobs to workers available.
+A dispatcher internally maintains a worker pool and runs a job dispatching loop assigning jobs to workers available.
 It then waits for all Jobs dispatched to finish and cleanup everything.

 Note: a dispatcher is not meant to be reused, `Finalize()` must be called at the end to terminate its job dispatching loop.
 This is to avoid goroutine leaks.